 Here are a couple of the most recent Watchwords.

-• Gifts and Graces - Gifts and Graces: Think about that and about the gifts or talents given to each of us.
+- Cherish Your Gifts - Cherish Your Gifts: Think about the gifts or talents given to each of us.
 Every person has the task of releasing angels by shaping and transfiguring all those raw materials that lie within into our life, artistic works, careers, etc. We chip, and scratch, and file away at our raw material to discover our gifts, and the transformational process begins.
-When we talk about being ourselves -- being the person we are intended by God to be -- we are talking about gifts.
-We cannot be ourselves unless we are true to the gifts and graces that flow to us from His hands.
+Beneath this shell of hard-headedness, stubbornness, self-importance, low self-esteem, etc., waits the angel of our worth.
+Because our gifts carry us into the world and makes us participants in life, the uncovering of them is one of the most important tasks confronting any one of us.
 Continue reading

 Browse earlier Watchwords